pankajarm/Boston-House-Pricing-Prediction/README.md

 b is constant value

-Long Story short, They way it works (atleast in my understanding..), is SciKit Learn LinearRegression model will try to create a model of equation type y = mX + b from the given data which has BMI (X) and Life Expectancy (y), via fitting all values of x1 in relationship to y by finding slope m and by adding b (a constant value) to it. same goest to other variables x2, x3, ..., x13
+Long Story short, They way it works (atleast in my understanding..), is SciKit Learn LinearRegression model will try to create a model of equation type y = m1x1+ m2x2 + m3x3 +.....mnxn +b from the given data which has multiple variables (x1,x2,x3...xn) and House Median Value (y), via fitting all values of x1 in relationship to y by finding slope m and by adding b (a constant value) to it.

-Basically, by using SciKit Learn Linear Regression fit method, we are telling it to find correct relationhip for example, between given Data of x1 (CRIME in the Area) and y (Median House Value)
+Basically, by using SciKit Learn Linear Regression fit method, we are telling it to find correct relationhip for example, between given Data of x1 (CRIME in the Area) with y (Median House Value)

+or

+x2 (proportion of residential land zoned for lots over 25,000 sq.ft.) with y (Median House Value)

+and so on with all variables..

 Hope it all make sense to you...